MetOffice/CSET/docs/source/contributing/code-review.rst

 Plotting Routines
 ~~~~~~~~~~~~~~~~~

-Questions that should be asked include does the plot make sense (e.g. is the
+For a plotting routine, questions that should be considered include:

+* Does the plot make sense (e.g. is the vertical coordinate plotted on the y axis;
-vertical coordinate plotted on the y axis; does it improve the interpretation
+  does it improve the interpretation if a logarithmic scale is used)?
-if a logarithmic scale is used)?
-Is the plot easy to interpret or is guidance
-required and is that guidance appropriate?
-Are the colour bars appropriate and
+* Is the plot easy to interpret or is guidance required and is that guidance appropriate?
-mindful of accessibility if a specific colour bar is required?
-Is the labelling
+* Are the colour bars appropriate and mindful of accessibility if a specific colour bar is required?
-present and appropriate?
-Is the plot legible?
+* Is the labelling present and appropriate?
+* Is the plot legible?

 Portability Review